Friendly-Neighbourhood-Insomniac/CIE-Courses/IGCSE_Physics_Y11/26_Static_Electricity_Charging_by_Friction_Dangers.md

-# Static Electricity Charging By Friction Dangers
+# Static Electricity Charging by Friction Dangers

 ## Learning Objectives
 - Explain the fundamental ideas behind Static Electricity Charging By Friction Dangers as set out in the CIE syllabus.